-This item was last sold on : 02/25/13
+This item was last sold on : 02/09/17

 Brussels sprouts, botanical name Brassica oleracea, belong to the Brassicaceae family.
-The are the axillary buds of the plant which grow progressively from an upward sprouting stem.
+They are the axillary buds of the plant which grow progressively from an upward sprouting stem.
 The Brassicaceae is an economically important food plant family known as the mustard plants, crucifers and cabbages.
 Modern cultivars of Brussels sprouts have been developed to remove the bitterness that they have been historically associated with.
 Five common types of Brussels sprouts include Rampart, Content, Oliver, Rowena and Valiant.
 Each variety has its own seasonal preference during the fall and winter to appear.
 The average consumer, however, wouldn't know the difference among any of these varieties in taste or appearance.

 Brussels sprouts can be eaten raw or cooked.
 When prepared raw they are best shaved thin and served as an accompaniment to a salad or first course.
 The best methods for cooking Baby Brussels sprouts are braising, baking, grilling or pan-roasting.
 Brussels sprouts take on the accompanying flavors which gives them more depth and appeal while also bringing sweetness to the Brussels sprouts.
 Favorable companions include apples, almonds, butter, cream, bacon, cheeses such as pecorino, taleggio and alpine varieties, garlic, mustard, mushrooms, olive oil, pistachios, pears, pancetta, pepper, pine nuts, thyme, rosemary and light bodied vinegars.

-Brussels Sprouts are thought to be native to Belgium, specifically a region near its capital, Brussels, after which they are named.
+Brussels sprouts are thought to be native to Belgium, specifically a region near its capital, Brussels, after which they are named.
 They remained a local crop in this area until their use spread across Europe during World War I. Brussels sprouts are now cultivated throughout Europe and have been naturalized in the United States.
 They are a cold hardy food plant that thrive in winter months in temperate climates with adequate to supple supplies of rainfall and irrigation.
-Brussels Sprouts stalks are harvested at the plants base just above the soil and sold not only for their culinary qualities but also for their ornamental appeal.
+Brussels sprouts stalks are harvested at the plants base just above the soil and sold not only for their culinary qualities but also for their ornamental appeal.

 Recipes that include Brussels Sprouts Stalk.
 One is easiest, three is harder.

-Someone spotted Brussels Sprouts Stalk using the Specialty Produce app for iPhone and Android.
+People have spotted Brussels Sprouts Stalk using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.